yeahjack/AniPortrait/README.md

 ### Download weights

-All the weights should be placed under the `./pretrained_weights` direcotry.
+All the weights should be placed under the `./pretrained_model` directory.
 You can download weights manually as follows:

 1. Download our trained [weights](https://huggingface.co/ZJYang/AniPortrait/tree/main), which include four parts: `denoising_unet.pth`, `reference_unet.pth`, `pose_guider.pth`, `motion_module.pth` and `audio2mesh.pt`.